Selinexor Maintenance Treatment After CAR-T Cell Therapy (Cilta-cel) for Triple-class Exposed or Refractory Multiple Myeloma

 OUTLINE:

-Patients receive selinexor orally (PO) on days 1, 8, 15, and 22 of each cycle.
+Beginning 30 days post-cilta-cel infusion, patients with high risk myeloma and MRD positive myeloma receive selinexor orally (PO) on days 1, 8, 15, and 22 of each cycle.
+Beginning day 60 post-cilta-cel infusion and after confirmation of MRD positive disease, patients with standard risk myeloma receive selinexor PO on days 1, 8, 15, and 22 of each cycle.
 Cycles repeat every 28 days for up to 12 cycles in the absence of disease progression or unacceptable toxicity.
-Patients also undergo, urine and blood sample collection, and bone marrow aspiration and biopsy throughout the study.
+Patients undergo urine and blood sample collection, and bone marrow aspiration and biopsy throughout the study.
+Patients also undergo positron emission tomography (PET) or computed tomography (CT) at 6 months and 1 year post-cilta-cel infusion.

 After completion of study treatment, patients are followed every 4 months for up to 24 months from the start of selinexor.